mtgrosser/maybee/README.md

 ### Defining access rules

-Access rules are defined inside models using a simple DSL syntax and may be named as you like.
+Access rules are defined inside models using a simple DSL and may be named as you like.
 A named rule like

 ```ruby
 class Car < ActiveRecord::Base